dheerajshenoy/IMGV/README.md

 <a name="todo" />

 1. [ ] Nested SVG files are not loaded by Qt Pixmap.
 Maybe try to integrate an SVG library and render SVG through data
+2. [ ] Highlight currently displayed file in the thumbnail panel

 <a name="thanks" />